 Each of our executive officers is an employee-at-will, meaning that his employment may be terminated at any time and for any reason.
 We have entered into severance benefit agreements with each of our named executive officers, which are described under the heading "Potential Payments Upon Termination or Change-in-Control".
 During fiscal 2007, the Compensation Committee retained Hewitt to conduct a review of our severance benefits, including change-in-control protections.
 Based on that review, we standardized the severance benefits for our executives, with certain exceptions for pre-existing arrangements.
 In fiscal 2012, PM&P also reviewed our severance benefits.
 Based on the reviews, we believe that the severance benefits we offer to our executives are competitive with similarly situated individuals and companies.
 With respect to termination of employment absent a change-in-control, we believe that the benefits we offer are in line with the markets in which we compete, and we offer these benefits to attract and retain our executives.
 These benefits were enhanced in late fiscal 2012, for certain executives, to include a payment equal to such individual's target bonus as part our retention efforts.
-Regarding change-in-control benefits, we have structured these benefits as a "double trigger" meaning that the benefits are only paid in the event of, first, a change-in-control transaction, and second, the loss of employment within one year after the transaction.
+Regarding change-in-control transaction, and second, the loss of employment within one year after the transaction.
 We decided to offer these benefits in order to provide an incentive for our executives to remain in our employ in the event of such a transaction.